MCPI-Revival/mcpi-revival.github.io/faq.md

 ## What extra features does MCPI have?

-Minecraft: Pi Edition comes with a built-in scripting API, with clients in multiple languages: Python ([mcpi](https://github.com/martinohanlon/mcpi), [Picraft](https://picraft.readthedocs.io/)), [JavaScript](https://github.com/mdnorman/node-mcpi), Java and probably more.
+Minecraft: Pi Edition comes with a built-in scripting API, with clients in multiple languages: Python ([mcpi](https://github.com/martinohanlon/mcpi), [Picraft](https://picraft.readthedocs.io/)), [JavaScript](https://github.com/mdnorman/node-mcpi), Java, Scratch, C++ and probably more.

 ## How is it related to MCPE?